Spacecraft propulsion: Efficiency

 electric or magnetic fields to accelerate a charged propellant.
 The benefit of this method is that it can achieve exhaust velocities, and therefore $I_\text{sp}$, more than 10 times greater than those of a chemical engine, producing steady thrust with far less fuel.
 With a conventional chemical propulsion system, 2% of a rocket's total mass might make it to the destination, with the other 98% having been consumed as fuel.
-With an electric propulsion system, 70% of what's aboard in low Earth orbit can make it to a deep-space destination.
+With an electric propulsion system, 70% of what is aboard in low Earth orbit can make it to a deep-space destination.